"There's magic in what you do - the blend of guitars and voices. I'm becoming quite a fan!" - Brooks Williams

 "A change from the usual jumble sale"

-Slapton Parish Magazine
+Slapton Lines Magazine

 "That was beautiful"